dave-fernandes/ECGClassifier/README.md

 * Time series are zero-padded, 187-element vectors containing the ECG lead II signal for one heartbeat.
 * Labels [0, ..., 4] represent normal heartbeats and 4 classes of arrhythmia ['N', 'S', 'V', 'F', 'Q'].
 * The class distribution is highly skewed.
 N = [90589, 2779, 7236, 803, 8039].
-* In `PreprocessECG.ipynb` we take 100 examples from each class for the test set, and use the remainder for the training set.
+* In `PreprocessECG.ipynb` I take 100 examples from each class for the test set, and use the remainder for the training set.
 Under-represented classes are upsampled to balance the class ratios for training.

 Thank you to Shayan Fazeli for providing this data set.